Kellee Santiago: thatgamecompany

 Upon graduating, Santiago and Chen founded thatgamecompany in May 2006, with a contract with Sony Computer Entertainment to develop three games for the PlayStation Network.
 In addition to her role as president of the company, she also initially served as the producer for the studio.
 Despite her job title, she was still involved in the design of the games as well.
 The first game by the studio was Flow, an adaptation of a game that Chen had made for his thesis at USC, which was released in 2007.
 The game caused the studio to be noted as a key figure of independent video game development; in 2008, Gamasutra recognized the studio as one of the "20 Breakthrough Developers" of the year, emphasizing Santiago's key role.
 The second game for the studio, and the first to be completely original to the company, was Flower, released in 2009.
 Both titles were heavily praised by critics and received several awards, as well as garnering high sales.
 For the studio's third game, Journey, thatgamecompany hired Robin Hunicke as the producer, allowing Santiago to focus more on directing the company as a whole.
 Journey was released on March 13, 2012; two weeks later on March 29, 2012, Santiago announced her departure from thatgamecompany, not specifying what her plans were for the future.

 During the development of Journey, in 2009, Santiago became a TED fellow, giving a talk at a USC conference where she discussed whether video games were art, which was responded to a year later by Roger Ebert.
 Santiago was one of the backers of the Indie Fund, started in March 2010, a group which invests in the development of independent video games.
 In October 2010, Santiago married Mike Stein, whom she met while they were both at the University of Southern California.
 In 2011 she was named as one of the top 100 most influential women in technology by the Magazine Fast Company focusing on design, technology and business.

 Developer relations

 In March 2013, Santiago joined Ouya, a microconsole which allows the owner to be a developer in order to lead developer relations.
 She also joined the Women in Games International advisory board in May 2014.
 In this time period, she also became an official advisor for Night Light Interactive.
 In October 2015, following the sale and dissolution of the company, Santiago left Ouya for Google Play Games.
-In 2019, she left Google to become the head of developer relations at Niantic.
+In 2019, she left Google to become the head of developer relations at Niantic; she left Niantic for E-Line Media, where she was an executive vice president from 2024–2025.